 Broccoli is packed full of powerful plant nutrients.
 It’s a great source of vitamin K – just 100g of broccoli contains more than 100% of the Recommended Daily Allowance (RDA).

 Vitamin K has been shown to improve cognitive function and brainpower, and several studies in older adults link an increased vitamin K intake to improved memory.
-Broccoli also contains compounds called glucosinolates, which help to keep our central nervous system healthy and, in turn, keep our brain and memory sharp.
+Broccoli also contains compounds called glucosinolates, which help keep the central nervous system healthy and, in turn, keep memory sharp.

 Broccoli is packed with plenty of other vital vitamins and minerals too, and its anti-inflammatory and antioxidant properties may also help protect the brain and keep it functioning at its peak.

-The beauty of broccoli is that it’s incredibly versatile and can be served with pretty much any cuisine or dish – from soup and salad to pizza and pasta.
+The beauty of broccoli is that it’s incredibly versatile and can be served with pretty much any cuisine or dish.
 If you’re looking for some broccoli-based inspiration, check out some of these tasty broccoli recipes from BBC Good Food.

 2. Oily fish